-- x86 microprocessors, as standalone devices or as incorporated into an accelerated processing unit (APU), chipsets, discrete graphics processing units (GPUs) and professional graphics; and - server and embedded processors and semi-custom System-on-Chip (SoC) products and technology for game consoles.
+- x86 microprocessors, as standalone devices or as incorporated into an accelerated processing unit (APU), chipsets; discrete and integrated graphics processing units (GPUs), and professional GPUs; and - server and embedded processors and semi-custom System-on-Chip (SoC) products and technology for game consoles.

 We also license portions of our intellectual property portfolio.

-For financial information about geographic areas and for segment information with respect to revenues and operating results, refer to the information set forth in Note 13 of our consolidated financial statements, beginning on page 86 below.
+For financial information about geographic areas and for segment information with respect to revenues and operating results, refer to the information set forth in Note 13 of our consolidated financial statements, beginning on page 88 below.

 We use a 52 or 53 week fiscal year ending on the last Saturday in December.
-The years ended December 31, 2016, December 26, 2015 and December 27, 2014 included 53 weeks, 52 weeks and 52 weeks, respectively.
-References in this report to 2016, 2015 and 2014 refer to the fiscal year unless explicitly stated otherwise.
+The years ended December 30, 2017, December 31, 2016 and December 26, 2015 included 52 weeks, 53 weeks and 52 weeks, respectively.
+References in this report to 2017, 2016 and 2015 refer to the fiscal year unless explicitly stated otherwise.